crownstone/crownstone-home-assistant/README.md

 ## HACS

-Visit the [HACS installation page](https://hacs.xyz/docs/installation/manual) to set up HACS in your Home Assistant.
+Visit the [HACS installation page](https://hacs.xyz/docs/installation/installation) to install HACS, and the [HACS setup page](https://hacs.xyz/docs/configuration/basic) to enabled HACS in Home Assistant.

-Click the 3 dots button in the top right corner, and click custom repositories.
+In HACS, Click the 3 dots button in the top right corner, and click custom repositories.
 Select category integration, and add the link of this repository.

-In the HACS store, click the "+" button in the bottom right corner, and search for Crownstone.
+After adding the repository, in the HACS store, click the "+ explore & add repositories" button in the bottom right corner, and search for Crownstone.
+Then just follow the installation steps.
+Make sure to select the newest version!

 ## Manually